-01 kitchen-cum-stores with financial implication of Rs.
-0.76 lacs have been constructed through convergence under State Plan during the year 2018-19.
+No kitchen-cum-stores have been constructed through convergence under State Plan during the year 2019-20.

-- 2.10.5 Progress of construction of kitchen-cum-stores and target for the next year.
-During the year 2018-19, 01 kitchen-cum-store has been constructed out of District Plan funds.
-All possible efforts are made to clear the back log of 4697 kitchen cum stores in the current financial year. - 2.10.6 The reasons for slow pace of construction of kitchen cum stores, if applicable.
+2.10.5 Progress of construction of kitchen-cum-stores and target for the next year.

+All possible efforts are made to clear the back log of kitchen cum stores in the current financial year.

+2.10.6 The reasons for slow pace of construction of kitchen cum stores, if applicable.

-No Kitchen-cum-store has been constructed during 2018-19 out of central assistance.
+No Kitchen-cum-store has been constructed during 2019-20 out of central assistance.